RSTRust-First Site ToolkitA Rust-first static site generator with typed collections, explicit routes, and a format-agnostic asset pipeline.

 That is the job of the asset pipeline.

-The public API surface
+The public API surface is intentionally small

 The main site-facing entry points are: